Progether/JAdventure/README.md

 ### Run with Maven
 1. Install [Maven](http://maven.apache.com)
-2. Go into the game directory and run `mvn exec:java` to play the game or `mvn clean install` to download all dependencies.
+2. Go into the game directory and run `mvn compile` & `mvn exec:java` to play the game or `mvn clean install` to download all dependencies.